Director of Academic Affairs

 Primary Professional Areas of Interest

 Research FocusDr.
-Marcia Nahikian-Nelms’ research is driven from both her responsibilities in curricular teaching and clinical education.
+Marcia Nahikian-Nelms’ research is driven from both her responsibilities in curricular teaching, education and administrative responsibilities for curricular oversight and faculty teaching development.
 Her research goals are as follows:

 - To provide synthesis and development of evidence based medical nutrition therapy to support clinical practice

-- To assess the effectiveness of alternative teaching environments for use in dietetic education and higher education
+- To assess the effectiveness of alternative teaching environments for use in health sciences education

 - To provide clinical nutrition expertise for ongoing research projects within the OSU College of Medicine, the Wexner Medical Center, Nationwide Children’s Hospital, community partners and our graduate program.